sophia-baik/Tree_of_Thoughts-deeplearning/README.md

 ## Results/Insights

-All of our ToT models outperform the baseline 5-shot GPT across all difficulty levels, as shown in the figure below.
-Incorporating backtracking achieves accuracy comparable to the original paper, following the performance hierarchy: LLM evaluator > Learned evaluator > 5-shot.
+All of our ToT models outperform the 5-shot GPT baseline across all difficulty levels, as shown in the figure below.
+Implementing backtracking achieved accuracy comparable to the original paper, following the performance hierarchy: LLM evaluator > Learned evaluator > 5-shot.

 <img src="results/accuracy_plot.png" width="600"/>

- Notably, our ToT model with the LLM evaluator is also approximately 150 times more cost-efficient than the original implementation.
+ Notably, our ToT model with the LLM evaluator is 100 times more cost-efficient than the original implementation.

 <img src="results/thetable.png" width="500"/>

 ## Conclusion

-Our reproduction confirmed that ToT outperforms traditional LLMs on structured reasoning tasks like G24.
-The systematic exploration of reasoning paths and backtracking are key to performance gains for G24, and more broadly, complex reasoning tasks.
+Our reproduction confirmed that ToT outperforms traditional LLMs on structured reasoning tasks like the Game of 24.
+Systematic exploration of reasoning paths and backtracking are key to performance gains for the Game of 24 and, more broadly, complex reasoning tasks.

 ## References